Are Smaller Teams Better?

 Team Stability Is Not Binary

-Team stability is often seen as a binary property (either our teams have it or they don’t).
-In this post I discuss the benefits of viewing it as a sliding scale.
+Team stability is often seen as a binary property.
+In this post I discuss the benefits of viewing it as a sliding scale and place it in the Triangle of Teaming.

 OKRs, Alignment and Autonomy